AdobeDocs/pass.en/help/authentication/integration-guide-programmers/features-standard/sso-access/partner-sso/apple-sso/apple-sso-cookbook-rest-api-v2.md

    >
    > <br/>
    >
-   > If validation fails, an error response will be generated, providing additional information that adheres to the [Enhanced Error Codes](/help/authentication/integration-guide-programmers/features-standard/error-reporting/enhanced-error-codes.md)
+   > If validation fails, an error response will be generated, providing additional information that adheres to the [Enhanced Error Codes](/help/authentication/integration-guide-programmers/features-standard/error-reporting/enhanced-error-codes.md) documentation.

    >[!IMPORTANT]
    >